wuunder/tracing/README.md

 ## Setup

-OT relies on `OpentelemetryMonitor` that should be added to the children list in your `Application.start/2`.
+Tracing relies on `OpentelemetryMonitor` that should be added to the children list in your `Application.start/2`.

-Add `OT.setup/1` to `Application.start/2` too with the modules you want to enable telemetry for.
+Add `Tracing.setup/1` to `Application.start/2` too with the modules you want to enable telemetry for.

-Also `OT.Telemetry` can be started.
+Also `Tracing.Telemetry` can be started.
 The defaults are an empty list of measurements for a period of `10_000` ms. Both can be overridden.

 ```elixir
 defmodule MyApp.Application do